azurecz/azuretechacademy-hybridit-labs-day1/README.md

 ![](images/workbookImage1.png)
 ![](images/workbookImage2.png)

+Note that in todays lab our servers might run just for few hours.
+For practical use of this report gather more date and modify all queries to have Time range of Last 30 days.

+#### Homework 1
+Instead of fixed time (such as Last 30 days) make this parameter on top (choose from last 7, 30 and 90 days) and make it part of your query.

+#### Homework 2
+Create workbook to show Critical logs from all computers.
+When computer is selected show all logs.

 ### Metrics and adding guest-based metrics
 Open Metrics page and create your own views and pin them to dashboard.
 Install guest-level agent to gather other metrics such as file-system or memory usage.